dayyass/muse-as-service/README.md

 To generate these keys you can use [this](https://stackoverflow.com/questions/34902378/where-do-i-get-a-secret-key-for-flask/34903502) for `SECRET_KEY` and [this](https://mkjwk.org) for `JWT_SECRET_KEY`.

-For testing purposes you can use:
+For testing purposes you can use:<br>
 `
 export SECRET_KEY=test JWT_SECRET_KEY=test
 `